-The courts have ruled that minor physical signs, such as pleural plaques on the lungs, which are neither ordinarily visible nor symptomatic and do not impair bodily functions, do not amount to 'damage' on which a claim for compensation can be based.
+The courts have also ruled that minor physical signs, such as pleural plaques on the lungs, which are neither ordinarily visible nor symptomatic and do not impair bodily functions, do not amount to 'damage' on which a claim for compensation can be based.
 Furthermore the combination of minor signs, the risk of future injury and anxiety that such injury may occur cannot be aggregated to make an actionable tort.
-In Johnston v NEI International Combustion Limited and Others [2007] UKHL 39, the House of Lords made it clear that claims could only be brought in tort where the Claimant had sustained a symptomatic injury.
+In the Johnston case (see above) the House of Lords made it clear that claims could only be brought in tort where the Claimant had sustained a symptomatic injury.
 However, if a contractual relationship exists it may be possible to recover damages in contract for the risk of developing such an injury/disease.